bwt-dev/bwt/README.md

 After restarting Electrum, you should see bwt in the list of installed plugins under `Tools -> Plugins`.

 The supported Electrum version is 3.3.8.
-The plugin is currently available for Linux and Windows.
+The plugin is available for Linux, Mac, Windows and ARM.

 Note that it is not possible to install external plugins with the Electrum AppImage or standalone Windows executable.
 You will need to [run from tar.gz](https://github.com/spesmilo/electrum/#running-from-targz) on Linux, use the Windows installer, or [run from source](https://github.com/spesmilo/electrum/#development-version-git-clone).